-As a result of this, networking activities are multiplying, and even though every participant may be aware of their importance for the survival and success of a company, they do not all have the right tools to take advantage of these activities.
-There are a considerable amount of individuals who engage in networking activities as if they were strolling on a Sunday afternoon, with no specific purpose or preparation.
+In this context, networking activities are multiplying, and even if every participant may be aware of their importance for the survival and success of a company, they do not all have the right tools to take advantage of them.
+There is a considerable part that engages in networking activities as if they were strolling on a Sunday afternoon, with no specific purpose or preparation.

-For some, networking is a way of learning and developing oneself thanks to new acquaintances; for others, it is a way to exchange with business people on common concerns.
+For some, networking is a way of learning and developing oneself thanks to new acquaintances; for others, is a way to exchange with business people on common concerns.
 The most pragmatic people will say that networking activities are an opportunity to expand one's circle of contacts and socialize, while keeping in mind the main objective: doing business.
 The shy ones, whose bosses encourage them to come out of their shells, see it as a kind of mandatory application of the skills they were taught in various workshops and training activities related to the subject.
 The most competitive ones aim to compete and challenge themselves.
 The best talkers use it to promote their products and services.
 And finally, the most selfless go out and meet others to help them and listen to their needs.